 - 1. An entry fee of \$2 must be paid by exhibitor for each class entered.
 Only one entry per exhibitor per class. - 2.
 Performance classes are open to horses and ponies unless specified. - 3.
 An ASTM/SEI helmet is required to be worn in all performance classes. - 4.
 An adult attendant or header is optional in driving classes.
-Driving Attendant or Header - 1.
+Driving Attendant or Header: - 1.
 Must be 18 years or older. - 2.
 Must be on the vehicle or enter the ring when the line-up is called. - 3.
 May assist in setting up the animal. - 4.
 Stands two paces back from the horse's head and will remain there, except in emergency, until the judge's card(s) are turned in. - 5.
 The header should not step back to allow judge in between horse and header. - 6.
 All headers should be appropriately attired similar to driver. - 7.
-All cart riders must wear a helmet, regardless of age. - 5.
+All cart drivers must wear a helmet, regardless of age. - 5.
 At the discretion of the judge and show management, entries in some classes may be requested to show individually for safety purposes. - 6.
 Limited Walk Trot (class 31307) is limited to a horse or pony in the member's project for the 1st and 2nd year under saddle.
-Walk trot is open to all others.

-- 7. Equitation and Horsemanship classes evaluate the ability of the rider to execute a pattern prescribed by the judge. - 8.
+Walk trot is open to all others. - 7.
+Equitation and Horsemanship classes evaluate the ability of the rider to execute a pattern prescribed by the judge. - 8.
 Trail classes evaluate the ability of the horse to execute a prescribed obstacle course. - 9.
 Pleasure classes evaluate the movement of the horse at prescribed gaits. - 10.
 Ranch riding classes are both pleasure and pattern classes.
 Ranch riding classes will be available in both rail and patten.
-Horses and ponies are asked to work at the walk, jog, extended trot, lope, and extended lope. - 11.
+Horses and ponies are asked to work at the walk, extended walk, trot, extended trot, lope, and extended lope. - 11.
 Game horse/rider combo must exhibit in a minimum of two speed events to be eligible for game horse pleasure. - 12.
 Speed classes are timed events.
 A five second penalty is assessed for each obstacle knocked down. - 13.
 A running start with an open gate in speed classes is not permitted.
 The exhibitor may not start their run until the gate is closed behind them.
-The exhibitor must dismount prior to leaving the arena. - 14.
-Discipline rail- Judged on horse and riders' skills as they execute specific gaits and movements as directed by the judge. - 15.
+The exhibitor must dismount prior to leaving the arena.

+- 14. Discipline rail- Judged on horse and riders' skills as they execute specific gaits and movements as directed by the judge. - 15.
 Egg Spoon- Judged on ability to carry egg in a spoon without dropping as directed by the Judge. - 16.
 Costume- In-Hand or ridden at walk.
 Judged on creativity. - 17.
 All exhibitors will be randomly divided into teams, with individual points being added to their team total.
 Points are gained by competing in classes and coming to pre-fair clinics.
 The team with the highest total will earn a team-tournament award. - 18.
-Awards will be given for Overall High Point, Reserve Overall High Point, High Point Game, and High Point Pleasure. - All classes will count towards high point award except for Class 31328. - Game High Point scores are from game performance events.
-Classes included in calculation are Classes 31320-31327. - Overall Performance scores are from performance events.
-Classes included in calculation are Classes 31300-31319. - 19.
-Regardless of class size, points for awards are calculated as: - $1^{st} = 5$ points, $2^{nd} = 4$ points, $3^{rd} = 3$ points, $4^{th} = 2$ points, $5^{th} = 1$ point
+Awards will be given for: